ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-X3, the following errata build flags are defined :

+- ``ERRATA_X3_2070301``: This applies errata 2070301 workaround to the Cortex-X3
+  CPU.
+This needs to be enabled only for revisions r0p0, r1p0, r1p1 and r1p2 of the CPU and is still open.

 - ``ERRATA_X3_2313909``: This applies errata 2313909 workaround to
   Cortex-X3 CPU.
 This needs to be enabled only for revisions r0p0 and r1p0 of the CPU, it is fixed in r1p1.